kyma-project/website/content/blog-posts/2020-02-06-release-notes-1.10/index.md

 ### Native Gardener DNS support

 The `xip-patch` component that is installed with the default Kyma setup now offers full Gardener DNS support.
-This refers to use cases when you have a Gardener cluster and install Kyma with its default configuration on it, without any custom overrides.
-The `xip-patch` component automatically recognizes your Gardener environment, creates custom resources that Gardener first reads and then in response:
+This refers to use cases when you have a Gardener cluster and install Kyma with its default configuration on it, without any custom overrides. `xip-patch` automatically recognizes your Gardener environment, creates custom resources that Gardener first reads and then in response:
 - Assigns a domain to your cluster.
 - Generates a corresponding wildcard certificate for the generated domain.
 - Configures the Gardener-based DNS entry for your domain.